KristjanESPERANTO/Leaflet.LanguageSelector/README.md

 ## Using Leaflet.LanguageSelector

 First, you have to define the languages.
-Second, you have to initialise the language selector.
+Second, you have to initialize the language selector.
 Third, you have to provide a callback function which reacts according to the changed language.
-Don't forget to include leaflet-languageselector.js and leaflet-languageselector.css in your website.
+Don't forget to include `leaflet.languageselector.js` and `leaflet.languageselector.css` in your website.

 ## Simple Example